SO(3) real algebra method for SU(3) QCD at finite baryon-number densities: Introduction

 using the anti-hermitian nature of the covariant derivative, $\Slash D^\dagger=-\Slash D$, and the anticommutable nature of $\gamma_\mu$ and $\gamma_5$.
 Then, for the even-number flavor case of the same quark mass, the fermionic determinant is non-negative.
 In this case, the gauge action factor and the fermionic determinant can be identified as probability densities in the Monte Carlo method, and lattice QCD calculations can be performed at zero density.
 Lots of studies of the QCD vacuum and hadrons have been conducted using lattice QCD Monte Carlo calculations for both zero-temperature \cite{R12} and finite-temperature systems \cite{HOTQCD14}.

-Finite baryon-number density QCD is also important for understanding the QCD phase diagram \cite{YHM05,ASRS08,MP07,MRS09}, nuclear systems, and neutron stars based on the fundamental principles of the strong interaction.
+It is also important to understand finite baryon-number density QCD and to clarify the QCD phase diagram \cite{YHM05}, based on the fundamental principles of the strong interaction.
+The QCD phase diagram can include not only deconfinement and chiral restoration, but also various phases such as pion condensation\cite{M73,TTTT78}, color superconductivity \cite{ASRS08}, and quarkyonic matter \cite{MP07,MRS09}.
+It is also applied to the interior region of nuclear systems, and neutron stars.
 However, a serious problem called the sign problem prevents practical calculations of SU(3) lattice QCD at finite densities \cite{N22}.
 In lattice QCD, many methods have been proposed to overcome the sign problem and to clarify the QCD phase diagram with a quark chemical potential $\mu$ and temperature $T$.

 For instance, the Taylor expansion method \cite{FP02,AEHKK02} employs a Taylor expansion with respect to $\mu/T$ and is effective in regions of small chemical potentials, such as $\mu < T$.
 The complex Langevin method \cite{PW81,P83,ASS10,S14} is one of the hopeful methods because its statistical sampling methods can handle complex interactions without encountering algorithmic difficulties and enable nonperturbative calculations, although the theoretical foundation for the convergence is incomplete and the correctness of solutions must be verified for each dynamical system \cite{NNS16,TD16}.
 The reweighing method \cite{FS88,FS89} is a useful general approach to deal with controllable and difficult factors separately \cite{SOK24} and has been applied to finite density QCD \cite{FK02}.
 An analytic continuation has been attempted from systems with pure imaginary chemical potentials $\mu\in i{\bf R}$ \cite{AKW99,DL03,NN11,BBFGKRS15}, where no sign problem appears.
 The Lefschetz thimble method \cite{W11} and its applications have been investigated as an interesting approach to high density QCD.
 This method uses a complex path where the imaginary part of the action is constant or optimized to control the sign problem \cite{ABB16,MKO17,MKO18,FU17,FM21}.
 For heavy quark systems, a sign-problem-free effective model constructed by combining strong coupling and hopping parameter expansion has been investigated as an indirect approach to finite density QCD \cite{FLLP12}.
 The complex phase of the fermionic determinant in finite density QCD has been analyzed in the large $N_c$ context \cite{HMY12}.
 Despite the development of calculation techniques mentioned above, no conclusive method has yet been established.